dell/csm-docs/content/docs/authorization/cli.md

 ##### Options

 ```
-  -a, --approvesdc    To allow/deny SDC approval requests (default true)
+  -a, --approvesdc    To allow/deny SDC approval requests (default true | This flag is only applicable to PowerFlex.
+This flag will Approve/Deny a tenant's SDC request)
   -h, --help   help for create
   -n, --name string   Tenant name
 ```